-During summer, check the radiator and the coolant reservoir at least once a week.
-You definitely need to do this before an extended road trip.
-For the coolant, you don’t even need to remove the cap.
-Just see whether the fluid is at or above the “full” line.
+Examine the radiator and the coolant reservoir weekly.
+You should certainly do this prior to a lengthy commute.
+With the coolant, you don’t even have to take off the cap.
+Just check whether the fluid is at or above the “full” line.

-If the temperature gauge continues to rise, pull over when safe to do so.
+If the temperature gauge continues to rise, pull over or look for a place to park.
 Open the hood to let out the trapped heat.
-Keep the hood open for about 20-minutes.
-When the engine has cooled, pour some water over the radiator.
+Keep the hood open for 20 to 30 minutes.
+Once the engine is sufficiently cooled, pour some bottled water over the radiator.

-Bring your car to an auto repair station if you notice the temperature gauge consistently moving up.
-This applies for all models, from modern to classic cars.
-Let Jones Automotive Clinic examine your car; engine overheating prevention should include professional diagnosis.
+Bring your vehicle to an auto repair shop if the temperature gauge is incrementally increasing.
+This goes for all vehicle types, from American to foreign-made cars.
+Let Jones Automotive Clinic inspect your car; engine overheating is a serious problem and warrants professional diagnosis.

 Serving Customers in Tacoma, Sumner, Lake Tapps, Auburn, Federal Way, Des Moines, Gig Harbor, University Place, Fircrest and Ruston